eclipse-vertx/vert.x/groovy_web_tutorial.md

 Now we have a working web server, we need to serve the actual client side app.

 For this demo, we've written it using [knockout.js](http://knockoutjs.com/) and [Twitter bootstrap](http://twitter.github.com/bootstrap/), but in your apps you can use whatever client side toolset you feel most comfortable with (e.g. jQuery, backbone.js, ember.js or whatever).
-Any client side JavaScript will do.
+Vert.x is 100% agnostic about what client side tools you use.

 The purpose of this tutorial is not to show you how knockout.js or Twitter bootstrap works so we won't delve into the client app in much detail.

 Copy the client side application from the vert.x installation into our web directory as follows:

-    cp -r $VERTX_HOME/examples/groovy/webapp/web/* web
+    tim@Ethel:~/tutorial$ cp -r $VERTX_HOME/examples/groovy/webapp/web/* web

 Open the file `web/js/client_app.js` in your text editor, and edit the line: